Read in Japanese (日本語 )

 It is also important to mention Rep. Scheuer’s relationship with Mr. Peter Petersen, a member of the German Bundestag.
 Mr. Petersen and his young colleagues were not aware of the full extent of the Holocaust as it transpired.
 Many of Mr. Petersen’s colleagues committed suicide when they learned of the horrors their government had carried out.
 Instead, Mr. Petersen launched his political career, inspired to never allow such an event to reoccur.
 I remember when Mr. Petersen met Rep. Scheuer, who was Jewish.
 Their frank and compassionate discussion surprised me.
 The importance and productivity of open, candid dialogue cannot be understated—we would never see such a conversation in the UN, or any other public forum, today.

 Another time, Rep. Scheuer was speaking at a press conference at the UN headquarters in New York.
 Among others, Senator Sat Paul Mittal, a friend and Indian political leader, was in attendance.
 In the middle of the speech Rep. Scheuer interrupted himself suddenly.
 “Sat Paul,” he asked, “do you disagree with me?”
 There was no response, so he continued to speak.
 But he stopped again, repeating, “Sat Paul, Do you disagree with what I am saying?”
 We were all confused as to what was going on.
 I looked over to Senator Mittal—he was smiling and shaking his head to the right and left.
 In India, this is a sign of agreement.
 Of course, in the United States its meaning is construed differently.
 Later, after some explanation, they laughed and laughed.
-(It is worth mentioning here that Mr. Sunil Mittal, a son of Senator Mittal, is now one of the world’s most important business leaders).
+(It is worth mentioning here that Mr. Sunil Mittal, a son of Senator Mittal, along with his brothers, is now one of the world’s most important business leaders).

 Looking at the trust and friendships that Rep. Scheuer had built with Mr. Sato, Mr. Petersen, and Senator Mittal, I was convinced that politicians could act to build bridges between nations.
 These four overcame incredible historical barriers to become friends.
 Politicians have enormous influence that could be put to positive use.